redpanda-data/connect/docs/outputs/README.md

 This output will interpolate functions within the subject field, you can find a list of functions [here](../config_interpolation.md#functions).

+### Performance

+This output benefits from sending multiple messages in flight in parallel for improved performance.
+You can tune the max number of in flight messages with the field `max_in_flight`.

 ## `nats_stream`

 ``` yaml